ofiwg/libfabric/man/fi_getinfo.3.md

 *FI_READ*
 : Indicates that the user requires an endpoint capable of initiating reads against remote memory regions.
-Remote reads include some RMA and atomic operations.
+This flag requires that FI_RMA and/or FI_ATOMICS be set.

 *FI_WRITE*
 : Indicates that the user requires an endpoint capable of initiating writes against remote memory regions.
-Remote writes include some RMA and most atomic operations.
+This flag requires that FI_RMA and/or FI_ATOMICS be set.

 *FI_SEND*
 : Indicates that the user requires an endpoint capable of sending